iter8-tools/iter8/mkdocs/docs/tutorials/knative/slovalidation-helmex.md

 template: main.html
 ---

-# SLO validation (Helmex)
+# SLO validation

 !!! tip "Scenario: Safely rollout new version of a Knative app with SLO validation"
     [Dark launch](../../concepts/buildingblocks.md#dark-launch) a candidate version of your Knative application, [validate that the candidate satisfies latency and error-based objectives (SLOs)](../../concepts/buildingblocks.md#slo-validation), and promote the candidate.

-    This tutorial illustrates the [Helmex pattern](../../concepts/whatisiter8.md#what-is-helmex).
+    This tutorial illustrates the [Helm based Iter8 experiment pattern](../../concepts/whatisiter8.md#iter8-and-helm).

     ![SLO validation](../../images/yourfirstexperiment.png)